All Individuals First

 All Individuals First will provide a safe, caring place for adults with Developmental Disabilities and encourage their participation within their communities.

-Our community has and continues to show their support for our individuals and staff by welcoming us into every aspect of this wonderful place we all call home, and we are so very thankful for everything, every single day!
+Our community has continually shown incredible support for our individuals and staff by welcoming us into every part of the wonderful place we all call home.
+We are deeply grateful for the kindness, encouragement, and generosity we receive each and every day.

-100+ Women Who Care of Los Alamos selected AIF to receive a $2,300 grant in order to help with our mission.
-Read more about it here https://ladailypost.com/100-women-who-care-select-all-individuals-first-for-grant/
+100+ Women Who Care of Los Alamos selected All Individuals First to receive a $2,300 grant in support of our mission.

-The Los Alamos Community Foundation Board chose AIF to receive a $1,000 grant for providing opportunities for community engagement, programs, and support for adults with developmental disabilities, and also stated that Doris Roberts is "proof that angels roam among us."
+The Los Alamos Community Foundation Board awarded AIF a $1,000 grant in recognition of our efforts to provide opportunities for community engagement, programs, and support for adults with developmental disabilities.
+The board also described Doris Roberts as “proof that angels roam among us.”

 Doris Roberts